luisfcolon/til/ruby/rspec-shared-context-with-variables.md

 end
 ```

 Rspec to test `CanPersonEnterBar`.
 Since `person` is passed in, we are going to stub it.
-I don't want too much code contexts, so I created a shared one and will pass it variables to control the tests.
+I don't want too much prep code in my contexts - so I created a shared one and will pass it variables to control the tests.

 ```ruby
 describe CanPersonEnterBar do